abdellahak/50projects50days-Day9/README.md

 ## Day 9 — Sound Board :

-the nineth project of 50 projects in 50 days challenge
+the ninth project of 50 projects in 50 days challenge

 # Live Demo : <a href="https://abdellahak.github.io/50projects50days-Day9/">Visit link</a>